fingersonfire/moviedb/README.md

 moviedb
 =======

-A fork of php4dvd - A personnal movie database written in PHP/MySQL
+A personnal movie database written in PHP/MySQL

+It's a friendly fork of php4dvd 2.0 (http://php4dvd.sourceforge.net/) due to the lack of update.

 <b>Features</b>